 Law degrees have always been among one of the most sought-after and widely respected courses to study in Nigeria.
 For many, a law degree is the first step to starting a career in the legal sector.
-After a first degree, some go on to further study and train so as to become a practicing solicitor or Barrister.
+After a first degree, some go on to further study and train so as to become a part of a workers comp law firm.

 Law degree or legal studies is a very broad course that interacts with almost every area of human life to include issues such as business, economics, politics, the environment, human rights, international relations, and trade.

 However, there are other undergraduate courses which one can study and will afford one the opportunity to delve into fields in law.
-This article is about such courses, what each is about, requirements and career opportunities.
+This article is about such courses, what each is about, requirements and career opportunities at social security legal services careers.

 List of Law-related Courses in Nigeria